top of page

 Resume and Headshot

-Please list past experience in theatre, music, dance, and education on a one-page separate form, and bring a printed copy with a headshot or photo of yourself to give to the directors when you are called into your audition.
+Please list experience in theatre, music, dance, and education on a one-page separate form, and bring a printed copy with a headshot or photo of yourself to give to the directors when you are called into your audition.

 Please make yourself available for callbacks on Sunday, August 20th – time to be determined.
 If you are called back, you will learn dance steps, sing excerpts from the show and possibly read scenes from the script if you are called back for featured roles.
 Callbacks will be announced online or via group email after 6 pm on Saturday, August 19.
 Casting decisions will be made during the week following auditions, and you will be contacted sometime that week.